The universal thickening of the field of real numbers: Introduction

-The real archimedean analogue of the $p$-isotypical Witt construction is purely algebraic and the archimedean analogue of the $p$-adic topology plays a dominant role in the third step (iii) of our construction (\cf Section~\ref{sec:Frechet}).
-This process yields the definition of several Banach and Frechet algebras, in direct analogy with the theory of $p$-adic rings of periods.
+The above real archimedean analogue of the $p$-isotypical Witt construction is purely algebraic and the archimedean analogue of the $p$-adic topology plays a dominant role in the third step (iii) of our construction (\cf Section~\ref{sec:Frechet}).
+This process yields $\R$-vector spaces and, in direct analogy with the theory of $p$-adic rings of periods, the definition of several Banach and Frechet algebras obtained as completions using the direct analogues of the $\|.\|_\rho$ norms of the $p$-adic theory (\cf Appendix~\ref{algebras}).
 In Theorem \ref{mainwitt} we show that the real archimedean analogue $\btplusarc$ of the ring $\wittOovpi$ of $p$-adic Hodge theory (\cf Appendix~\ref{algebras}) is the Banach algebra of convolution of finite real Borel measures on $[0,\infty)$.
-In the $p$-adic case, one knows that every element $x\in\wittOovpi$ can be written uniquely in the form $x=\sum_{n\gg-\infty}[x_n]\pi^n$, with $x_n\in\cO_F,\forall n$ (we refer again to Appendix~\ref{algebras} for notations).
+In Section~\ref{sec:4thsection} we investigate the ideals and the Gelfand spectrum of the Frechet algebras obtained from $\btplusarc$ by completion with respect to the archimedean analogue of the norms $\|f\|_\rho$ used in $p$-adic Hodge theory (\cf Appendix~\ref{algebras}).
+In Theorem \ref{kertheta3} we show that the Gelfand spectrum $\Spec(B^+_{\C,0})$ of the Frechet algebra $B^+_{\C,0}$ is the one point compactification $Y=\C^+\cup\{\infty\}$ of the open half-plane $\C^+=\{z\in \C\mid \Re(z)>0\}$.
+It follows that the above algebras can be faithfully represented as algebras of holomorphic functions of the complex variable $z\in Y$, and moreover \begin{itemize} \item The \te lift $[x]$ of an element $x\in [-1,1]$ is given by the function $z\mapsto {\rm sign}(x)|x|^z$. \item For $\rho>0$ the analogue of the $\|.\|_\rho$ norm is given, with $\alpha=-\frac{1}{\log\rho}$, by